telerik/xamarin-forms-docs/controls/chart/features/chart-legend.md

 # Chart Legend #

 The Legend feature of the **RadChart** makes it easy for you to provide description regarding the series which are visualized within the control.
-In order to visualize the legend, you need to initialize a new object of type **RadLegend**.
+In order to add the legend feature in your application, you need to initialize a new object of type **RadLegend**.

 Chart Legend definition:

 <snippet id='chart-features-piechart-legend-definition-xaml'/>
 <snippet id='chart-features-piechart-legend-definition-cs'/>

-**Figure 1: RadLegend in combination with PieChart**
+#### **Figure 1: RadLegend in combination with PieChart**
 ![Pie Chart legend](../images/piechart-legend.png)

 As shown in **Figure 1**, each item within the **RadLegend** represents particular series.
-The most important property which you need to set is the **LegendProvider** and it should point to the chart object whose series will be included in the legend.
+The most important property which you need to set is the **LegendProvider**.
+It should point to the chart object whose series will be included in the legend.

 Here are the most important properties of the **RadLegend** control.
 In brackets is commented the type of the property: